-If you like to use your pipe or bubbler frequently, you’ll have to give it some routine maintenance (cleaning) from time to time.
+If you like to use your pipe or bubbler frequently, you’ll have to give it some routine maintenance and cleaning from time to time.
 Like most pipe users, you probably don’t get too excited by the prospect of cleaning your pipe.
-The residue that builds up can be very difficult to remove, and it has a way of getting all over your hands, your clothes, and any other nearby surfaces.
+The residue that builds up can be very difficult to remove, and it has a way of getting all over anything it comes into contact with.
 If you have ever wanted to learn how to clean a pipe, this guide will provide you what you need to know.
 We have explained two of the most popular methods.

 4. Take the saucepan off the heat and drain away the water.
 Allow the pipe to cool down until it is safe to handle, and then check for any remaining residue.

 5. Use a pipe cleaner to remove any remaining residue.
-The boiling water will have loosened the grime from the surface, making it easier to remove.
+Any remaining dirt should be easily wiped from the surface.

-6. Once you have removed any loose residue, rinse the pipe with water and let it dry.
+6. Rinse the pipe throughout with water and let it dry.

 1. The first step is to seal off all holes – except the bowl – with electrical tape.
 This type of tape is readily available from most hardware stores, and the adhesive residue can be cleaned off fairly easily.
 Make sure all the holes are sealed shut.

 2. Next, pack the pipe with rock salt through the bowl.
 You can use other types of salt as well, but rock salt generally provides the best results.
 Don’t pack the pipe completely full; you need to leave enough space for the salt solution to move around and do its job.

 3. Fill the bowl with rubbing alcohol.
 As with the salt, you don’t want to fill the pipe up with too much alcohol, as you want to leave enough room for it to move around the interior of the pipe.

 4. Seal up the bowl with more electrical tape, making sure that the solution doesn’t leak out.